BronwynMacDonald/TestRepo/docs/The Scanner.md

 The Scanner will be rolled out gradually over the coming months to DFO and external salmon technical experts, through individual and group sessions.
 Additional Pacific salmon CUs will be added to the Scanner as application of the WSP rapid status algorithm is expanded.

+See the [Scanner instruction videos](./Scanner Videos.md) to get a tour of the Scanner